C-none/C-none.github.io/About.md

 My name is Huzhiyuan Long (龙胡志远).
 My research interest lies in computer graphics, with a primary focus on rendering.
 I am about to graduate as a senior undergraduate student from Tongji University currently.
 Please feel free to contact me via [email](javascript:linkTo_UnCryptMailto('nbjmup;uftu');).
 Here is my [CV](/assets/cv/cv.pdf).

 I had the privilege of being mentored by Professor [Jia](https://sse.tongji.edu.cn/info/1204/3256.htm) in [his lab](https://smart3d.tongji.edu.cn/en/Home.htm) during my undergraduate studies(2021.12 - now).
 Initially, I assisted his graduate students on Web3D lightweight visualization.
-However, driven by my passion for rendering, I later independently conducted a collaborative rendering project under his guidance.
+Driven by my passion for rendering, I later independently conducted a collaborative rendering project under his guidance.
 Our results were eventually published in [CCF CAD/Graphics 2023](https://dmcv.sjtu.edu.cn/cadgraphics2023/).

 In the past, I had a keen interest in programming competitions and participated in the [Codeforces](https://codeforces.com/profile/no2newbie) contest, where I achieved a rating of 1777(<font color=Blue>expert</font>) at my peak.